 Patients should start with a primary care physician or mental healthcare provider who can initiate a prescription medication and/or psychotherapeutic treatment program.
 Many antidepressant medications are available for less than $10/month and can help reduce depressive symptoms over the course of 2-3 months.
 For those patients who are treatment resistant to traditional methods or who suffer from suicidal ideations and need a more immediate treatment, ketamine infusion therapy is a highly effective, rapid acting depression treatment.
 While ketamine for depression is not generally covered by health insurance, some plans will make an exception.
 Also, many clinics—such as our Colorado area clinics—offer financing options to help make these life-changing treatments more accessible to those suffering.

 As for the stigma of depression, the best way to eliminate that factor is simply by talking about it.
 If patients understand that depression is a disease and not a personal weakness—and that depression affects almost 50% of Americans, rich and poor, male and female, with no racial or ethnic discrimination—they may feel less ashamed about seeking depression treatment.

 Contact Vitalitas Denver

 Vitalitas Denver has two ketamine clinic locations in Colorado: one in the greater Denver area and the other in close proximity to Boulder and Fort Collins.
 We offer ketamine infusions to patients suffering from severe depression, anxiety PTSD and other debilitating mental health disorders.
 Our clinics are some of the most trusted in the country.
-Contact us today and ask about ketamine infusions for you or a loved one—we will schedule a free consultation to determine your eligibility and get you started on a path towards health and happiness.
+Contact us today and ask about ketamine infusions for you or a loved one.